-In terms of last minute preparations, make sure you have some foreign currency in cash and a passport photo if you are purchasing a visa on arrival, an unlocked mobile phone, insect repellent and sunscreen, a notebook and pen, and your passport.
-In addition, be sure to keep family, and those close to you, informed of your travel plans and any emergency contact details
+In terms of last minute preparations, make sure you have some foreign currency in cash and a passport photo if you are purchasing a visa on arrival, an unlocked mobile phone, your International Covid-19 Vaccination certificate, insect repellent and sunscreen, a notebook and pen, and your passport.
+In addition, be sure to keep family and those close to you, informed of your travel plans and any emergency contact details

 What information are you able to give us on what engineering projects we will be working on?

 The focus of the Design Summit is to learn from community partners, and engage in the design process.
-Rather than working on set building projects, we will be working with EWB’s community partners, to learn from and contribute to long term solutions.
-You will be sent information on your community partner shortly so that you will be able to begin familiarising yourself with the community.
+Rather than working on set building projects, we will be working with EWB’s community partners, to learn from and contribute to long-term solutions.
+You will be sent information on your community partner shortly so that you can begin familiarising yourself with the community.

 Would I be able to base my university research project on the Design Summit?

 Yes.
-The Summit may be used as a base for your university research project.
+The Summit may be used as a base for your university research project if you are studying at ANU, UTS or RMIT.
 If you are considering basing your research project on the Summit, please get in contact with the EWB research coordinator, firstname.lastname@example.org.
-To see the type of EWB research projects that are currently available, have a look at https://ewb.org.au/available-research-projects.
+To see the type of EWB research projects that are currently available, have a look at https://ewb.org.au/project/research-challenge/.
 The Summit is a great way to see humanitarian engineering first hand, and you may discover new ideas for possible research projects.